 04 of 08

 Position Feeders Properly

 To keep hummingbirds safe from window collisions or from getting their delicate bills stuck in window screens, feeders should be positioned either very close to the window (great for visibility) or at least five feet away.
-Placing feeders in an area free from breezes and out of direct sunlight minimizes spilled nectar and slows fermentation to keep nectar fresh.
-To help the birds find your feeders, place them near nectar-producing flowers or other colorful accents in your yard, particularly red... decorations that will catch these birds' eyes.Continue to 5 of 8 below.
+Placing feeders in an area free from breezes and out of direct sunlight minimizes spilled nectar and slows fermentation to keep nectar fresh and safe.
+To help the birds find your feeders, place them near nectar-producing flowers or other colorful accents in your yard,... particularly red decorations that will catch these birds' eyes.Continue to 5 of 8 below.

 05 of 08

-Bees, wasps and ants find nectar solutions just as irresistible as hummingbirds do, but you can minimize annoying insects by choosing feeders with built in insect guards or traps.
+Bees, wasps, and ants find nectar just as irresistible as hummingbirds do, but you can minimize annoying insects by choosing feeders with built in insect guards or traps.
 Avoid feeders with yellow ports or decorations, since yellow is attractive to bees and wasps.
 Do not put oil or sticky products on feeder poles, as these products can stick to birds’ feathers and make it difficult for them to preen.
-Also avoid insecticides that could contaminate feeders and be toxic, even deadly, to... birds.
+Also avoid insecticides that could contaminate feeders and be toxic, even deadly, to these tiny... birds.

 06 of 08

 Hummingbird nectar can ferment in just a day or two in hot weather, so do not fill feeders with more sugar water than the birds can consume in that time in order to minimize waste.
 Nectar expands as it is heated, and an overly full feeder is more likely to leak and attract insects as well as other unwelcome pests such as mice, rats, raccoons, or even bears.
 Keep feeders comfortably filled, but not overly full or close to empty.

 Clean Feeders Regularly